Science, Agriculture - Food

 Select a program

-Plants are directly and indirectly the basis of our food chain.
-In their environment, plants are constantly in association with micro-organisms that constitute their microbiota.
-Some of these microorganisms (bacteria, fungi, viruses...) are severely detrimental to crops while others improve their overall health (nutrition, development or resistance to diseases).
-Therefore, a strategy to meet the challenges of both production and food or feed safety is to understand how plants react, adapt and eventually benefit from the presence of microorganisms in their environment.
+Plants directly and indirectly form the basis of our food chain.
+In their environment, plants are constantly in association with the micro-organisms that make up their microbiota.
+Some of these micro-organisms (bacteria, fungi, viruses, etc.) cause serious damage to crops, while others improve their overall health (nutrition, development or resistance to disease).
+Understanding how plants react to, adapt to and eventually benefit from the presence of micro-organisms in their environment is therefore a key strategy for meeting the challenges of both food production and food and feed safety.

 See the complete page of this course